michellesri/portland-201d2/week-2/0-mon-lab/README.md

 ---
 #### Problem 5
 Write a function called **multiplyArray()** that takes in an array of numbers as a single argument and then returns the product of those numbers.
-Have it console.table() the array and  console.log() the product with a message that exactly follows this example and uses the values that were input into the function:
+Have it console.table() the array in app.js and console.log() the product with a message that exactly follows this example and uses the values that were input into the function:

 "The numbers 2,3,4 have a product of 20."